How to Create a Long-Term Strategy in 5 Smart Steps

 Strategic Planning

-Strategic planning involves mapping out a clear path or guidance of where you’re going, where you’ll be in the next few years or more, how you’ll get there and how you’ll know if you got there or not.
+Strategic planning involves implementing a project plan or guidance of where you’re going, where you’ll be in the next few years or more, how you’ll get there and how you’ll know if you got there or not

 Strategic planning focuses on the entire organization, including its vision, mission, objectives, and strategy.
 Effective strategic management is an ongoing practice, meaning there will be room for adjustment and revisions to plans once conditions change.
 This is to ensure the sustainability and continuity of company operations over the years.